cangeorgecode/django_vps_setup/README.md

 ## Generate an SSH key
 - Generally safer than just inputting password and more convenient as well
+- On local machine, you only need to generate the key once and it can be used for all future VPS.
+You can then start from step 2
+- Repeat the same to make VPS - Github transfer convenient.

 1. Generate the key on your local machine
 ```